samay-app/samay/README.md

 ![RocketMeet](/client.png)

 ### Find the best time for team meetings and one-on-ones with RocketMeet.
 [Try now](https://rocketmeet.me)!

 [badges here]

 ## Community

-Come say hi at our [chatroom](https://gitter.im/RocketMeet/community) for discussions, voicing new ideas or getting help!
+Come say hello at our [chatroom](https://gitter.im/RocketMeet/community) for discussions, voicing new ideas or getting help!

 ## API Documentation